 Many industries are embedding circularity into product design and company operations as strategies for improving resource efficiencies, reducing carbon and water footprints, and as part of the transition to a green economy.
 Busy jewellers may already by buying into the circular economy, when they’re connecting to Instagram on their Fairphone or sipping a cup of Nespresso at the workbench.
 In this three-part series Estelle Levin-Nally and Danielle Keller Aviram consider what circularity means for jewellery and how jewellers can build circularity into their operations and product lifecycle.

 In this first blog, we define circularity and what it offers to the jewellery sector at a systemic level.
-Our next blog will go into detail on sustainable design in the jewellery industry, including how it can create value in the product.
-Our final blog will walk you through how to build circularity into the systems and processes of the product life cycle and operations, including new business models and services.
+Our next blog "Part 2: Sustainable Design is the key to Circular Jewellery"will go into detail on sustainable design in the jewellery industry, including how it can create value in the product.
+Our final blog "Part 3: Circular Jewellery: An Approach to Doing Better Business" will walk you through how to build circularity into the systems and processes of the product life cycle and operations, including new business models and services.

 What is circularity?